JSSaini/Pipeline_For_Lake_Cadagno_Eukaryotic_Metagenomics/README.md

 ##### 6.1 CONCOCT based competitive binning using Anvio

-> Required tools with intallation links: Anvio: https://anvio.org/install/ | Bowtie2 and Samtools (Already installed with Anvio).
+> Required tools with intallation links: Anvio: https://anvio.org/install/ | Concoct https://anaconda.org/bioconda/concoct | Bowtie2 and Samtools (Already installed with Anvio).

 - Following is the example of Spades Assembly of 15.5m sample of Lake Cadagno mapped to different samples (5m, 9m, 11m, 13m, 15mw, 15mm, 15.5m, 17m).
 There are total of eight metagenomics samples collected from the Lake.
 Four samples are from the chemocline (13m, 15mw, 15mm, 17m).